 8 medium size flour tortillas (adjust for double wrapped)

-Scallions (green onions) chopped
+Scallions (green onions) sliced thin

 Black olives, sliced